 - Bicolor (pink; a dwarf form, at just 2 to 4 feet)

 - Acoma (white; 15 feet)

 - Seminole (pink; 17 feet)

 - Tuscarora (coral pink; 23 feet)

 Distinct from all of these is the parent of Natchez, Lagerstroemia fauriei.
 A 10-foot shrub that grows in zones 6 to 9, this kind of crepe myrtle stands out from the rest with fragrant flowers.
 It also fights off powdery mildew well.

 Very importantly, Natchez crepe myrtles (like L. fauriei) are highly resistant to mildew.
 With some other varieties, mildew can be a problem.
-However, pruning out branches that cross over other branches promotes air flow and reduces susceptibility to mildew.
+However, pruning out branches that cross over other branches promotes airflow and reduces susceptibility to mildew.
 Another problem with this specimen is its tendency to draw aphids.
-Honeydew drops from aphids are not only unsightly on the plants themselves but also get all over your car, deck and patio.
+Honeydew drops from aphids are not only unsightly on the plants themselves but also get all over your car, deck, and patio.

 These trees usually produce multiple main stems.
 Many people, seeking to restrict the growth of the plants, prune crepe myrtle trees back severely in winter, in order to limit the plants to one main stem.
-But such pruning spoils their appearance and should be avoided in favor of selecting dwarf varieties.
+But such pruning ruins their appearance and should be avoided in favor of selecting dwarf varieties.
 For non-dwarf varieties, limit your pruning to thinning to open up the plant.
-The best time to prune is early spring, since the shrubs bloom on new wood.
+The best time to prune is early spring since the shrubs bloom on new wood.

 Remove spent flower heads throughout summer (a process known as "deadheading") to "trick" crepe myrtle trees into continuing to bloom.
-Also remove any suckers that appear.
+Also, remove any suckers that appear.
 You may also find volunteer seedlings popping up all over your lawn, which is a nuisance and causes you extra weeding (unless you wish to transplant them).